2024 Stocking Stuffers

 Anyone who has ever seen Chitty Chitty Bang Bang, the film based on the Ian Fleming novel, knows who Truly Scrumptious is.
 Played by the late Sally Ann Howes, the character becomes the love interest of Caractacus Potts, played by Dick Van Dyke.
 When I was a little girl, I thought Truly Scrumptious was beautiful…and she was.

 Chitty Chitty Bang Bang is, quite possibly, my favorite film of all time.
 Well, that and Mary Poppins, which also happened to star Mr. Van Dyke.
 I loved both films then, and I love both films now…and the soundtracks!
 I feel sure I wore out both LPs on my record player as a child.
-In fact, I have both soundtracks on But the first time I went to the movie theater to see Chitty Chitty Bang Bang, I didn’t see the whole movie.
+In fact, I have both soundtracks on my phone.
+But the first time I went to the movie theater to see Chitty Chitty Bang Bang, I didn’t see the whole movie.
 I was a little girl, and we were visiting our cousins in Florida.
 I’m not sure how old I was…three or four?
 My mother took a bunch of us to the theater in downtown Marianna, Florida, but I think she spent half the movie outside on the sidewalk with me.
 The child catcher in the movie terrified me, and being a particularly strong-willed child (imagine!), I refused to sit through the movie.
 Later, when I was eight or nine, I grew to love the movie, but even then, the child catcher scared me…not enough to make me leave the room when he appeared, but he scared me…much like the flying monkeys in The Wizard of Oz and the Sleestaks in Land of the Lost.
 If you know, you know.

 I have a favorite scene in CCBB…the doll scene near the end of the movie in which Caractacus Potts and Truly Scrumptious, disguised as dolls, begin their rescue of the children.
 Oh, I still find the scene glorious!
 You can see it here.